Creative Music Technology (Top-up) BA Hons

 - A 7.1 surround studio (Genelec) including a Slate Raven multi-touch console for multichannel work and spatial audio projects

-- A Buchla System 7 synthesizer (1 of only 2 in the UK and the only one in a European university)
+- A Buchla System 7 synthesizer (1 of only 2 in a European university and the only one in the UK)

 - 4 Oakley Modular synthesizers